-No employee shall be eligible for approved catastrophic leave in excess of 6 months (1,040 hours).
-The Catastrophic Leave Bank Policy can be found in its entirety on the shared drive at K:\Shared\MSCC Employee Benefits.
+Eligibility requirements are outlined in the ASU Mid-South Catastrophic Leave Bank Policy which can be found in its entirety on the shared drive at K:\Shared\MSCC Employee Benefits.
 For more information, please contact Human Resources.

 Children's Educational Activity Leave (CEAL)